nickolasnpm/smart-agriculture-dashboard-centexs/README.md

 # Smart Agriculture Dashboard

 Smart Agriculture Dashboard is developed to monitor the environment of two agriculture prototype systems, namely the paddy field monitoring system and the mud crab monitoring system.
-By using this dashboard, farmers can monitor the variable that impacts the growth and harvest quality of both products.
+By using this dashboard, farmers can monitor the variables that impact the growth and harvest quality of both products.

 ## Technologies

 This dashboard is developed by using the following languages and frameworks

-1. Front-end : HTML, CSS, TypeScript, Angular, ChartJS
+1. Front-end: HTML, CSS, TypeScript, Angular, ChartJS
 2. Back-end: C#, .NET 6
 3. Database: Google Sheet